department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 {app="vets-api-server", filename=~".+json.log"} |~ "error" | regexp "(?P<time>\\d\\d:\\d\\d:\\d\\d) (?P<process_name>\\w+.\\d) \\s+ (\\|) (?P<json>.+)" | line_format "{{.json}}" | json
 ```

-Where “error” can be replaced with any data that you are searching for within the logs.
+Where "error" can be replaced with any data that you are searching for within the logs.

 ![](../../../../static/img/backend/grafana-loki-complex-example.png)

 In the resulting logs, click on one of the logs to see additional details, including extracted fields and other labels that are tagged onto that specific message.
 Within the list of labels will be the json label that contains the json blob.

-The contents of the json are then listed under “detected fields”.
+The contents of the json are then listed under "detected fields".

 ![](../../../../static/img/backend/grafana-loki-detected-fields.png)